-In Zen Temples, Monasteries, and Zen Centers, practitioners traditionally sit Zazen as a group in a meditation hall, usually referred to as the Zendo.
-The practitioner sits on a cushion called a zafu, which itself is usually placed on top of a low, flat mat called a zabuton.
+In Zen Temples, Monasteries, and Zen Centers, practitioners traditionally sit Zazen (sitting meditation) as a group in a Zendo (meditation hall).
+The practitioner sits on a round cushion called a zafu, that is placed on top of a low flat mat called a zabuton.

-Before taking one's seat, and after rising at the end of the period of Zazen, a Zen practitioner performs a Gassho bow to their seat, and a second bow to fellow practitioners.
+Before taking one's seat, and after rising at the end of the period of Zazen, a Zen practitioner performs a Gassho bow to sangha, and then a bow to their seat.

-The beginning of a period of Zazen is traditionally announced by ringing a bell three times (shijosho), and the end of a round by ringing the bell either once or twice (hozensho).
-Long periods of Zazen may alternate with periods of Kinhin (walking meditation).
+The beginning of a period of Zazen is traditionally announced by ringing a bell three times (shijosho), and the end of Zazen meditation by ringing the bell either once or twice (hozensho).
+Numerous periods of Zazen may have a period of Kinhin (walking meditation) between them.

 The posture of Zazen is seated, with folded legs and hands, and an erect but settled spine.
 The hands are folded together into a simple mudra over the belly, right hand on top of left hand.

 In many practices, the practitioner breathes from the hara (the center of gravity in the belly) and the eyelids are half-lowered, the eyes being neither fully open nor shut so that the practitioner is neither distracted by, nor turning away from, external stimuli.
 The legs are folded in one of the standard sitting styles:

 One can sit comfortably, but not too comfortably, so as to avoid falling asleep.
 While each of these styles is commonly taught today, Master Dogen recommended only Kekkafuza and Hankafuza.

 Practitioners in the Rinzai school face in, towards each other with their backs to the wall, and in the Sōtō school, practitioners face the wall or a curtain.
 This can very depending on the monastery.

 Generally speaking, Zazen practice is taught in one of the following ways, or a combination of both.